kodi-community-addons/script.skin.helper.widgets/README.md

 ```
 plugin://script.skin.helper.widgets/?action=next&mediatype=episodes&reload=$INFO[Window(Home).Property(widgetreload)]
 ```
 Provides a list of the nextup episodes.
-This can be the first episode in progress from a tv show or the next unwatched from a in progress show.
+Searches for next episode after the last played, otherwise returns the first unwatched episode.
 Note: the reload parameter is needed to auto refresh the widget when the content has changed.

 ________________________________________________________________________________________________________